twbs/bootstrap/docs/4.1/layout/overview.md

 {% highlight scss %}
 // Extra small devices (portrait phones, less than 576px)
-// No media query since this is the default in Bootstrap
+// No media query for `xs` since this is the default in Bootstrap

 // Small devices (landscape phones, 576px and up)
 @media (min-width: 576px) { ... }